-Learning how to blanch correctly is a vital part of growing cauliflowers.
+Learning how to blanch correctly is a vital part of growing cauliflower.

-White cauliflowers need to be blanched otherwise they will turn a yellow-brown color.
+The white cauliflower needs to be blanched otherwise they will turn a yellow-brown color.
 This is the plants natural shade but can look unappealing.
-Unblanched cauliflowers are still edible.
+Unblanched cauliflower is still edible.

 When the head of the cauliflower reaches the size of a large egg you will need to begin blanching the plant.
 Blanching prevents light from reaching the cauliflower head.
-This is necessary if you want the head to remain a bright white color.
+This is necessary if you want the Cauliflower head to remain a bright white color when you harvest Cauliflower.

-Colored varieties of cauliflower do not need to be blanched.
+Colored varieties of cauliflower do not need to be blanched pre harvest.

-When the head of the cauliflower reaches the size of a large egg, stop watering.
+When the head of the cauliflower reaches the size of a large egg, stop watering in preparation for harvest.
 This will prevent the plant from rotting.
 Fold some of the larger leaves over the head of the cauliflower.
 This will prevent light from reaching the head.
 You can secure the leaves in place with string but don’t tie it too tightly.
 The leaves should still have room to grow.